mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

 cd blindai
 ```

-2. Make sure you have docker installed on your machine.
+2. Make sure you have Docker installed on your machine.

     If it is not the case, you can follow [the official Docker installation guide](https://docs.docker.com/engine/install).